How Much is an Electric Garage Door Cost in 2025?

 The cost of an electric garage door installation can vary quite considerably depending on the type of door you choose.

-Below is a table that gives you an idea of the prices you’re likely to pay for different garage doors.
+Below are two tables that give you an idea of the prices you’re likely to pay for different types of single and double electric garage doors.

 Remember, these prices can fluctuate based on several factors that we’ll explore throughout this guide!